 Who among us has not believed at some point in our lives, "I am alone"?

 It is impossible to read the Bible and not know that we were created to be in a relationship with God and others.
-Failure to engage in a productive relationship produces loneliness which in turn initiates isolation ending in despair.
+Yet we are now living through times when rejection, isolation, and loneliness are commonplace.

 He was despised and rejected by men; a man of sorrows, and acquainted with grief…

 Jesus was lonely, forsaken, and abandoned in Gethsemane (figuratively at first and then literally when He was arrested).
-It was in that garden that the Son of God was confronted by utter, complete, and devastating rejection.
+It was in that garden that the Son of God was confronted by utter, complete, and devastating loneliness, fear, and rejection.
 It nearly killed Him before the cross.

-Rejection is an intentional act of disfellowshipping from relationship(s).
-In other words, rejection knowingly produces isolation and the accompanying darkness produces despair no matter how many people are around or how much history says you are loved.
-Let me give you a few other biblical examples.
+Rejection is an intentional act that destroys relationship.
+In other words, rejection produces isolation and the accompanying darkness produces despair no matter how many people are around.
+Here are some other biblical examples.

 Jezebel utterly rejected Elijah’s faith, power, and God even though all three had been on magnificent display in the battle of the prophets.
 Her rejection of everything about him sent the powerful prophet into such a dizzying tailspin of depression and isolation that he begged for death.